PaulModaley/battleships/readme.md

 ## 4. Testing

 PEP8 Online was used to check the code for errors.
 In addition to using PEP8, I frequently ran the program in GitPod after making changes to ensure the program functioned as intended.
+Specific aspects of the code I tested were:

+- Scoring system
+  - I printed out the computer's battleship positions so that a correct guess would be easy.
+Then, I entered the coordinates supplied to see whether or not the score would increment.

+- Turn counting
+  - I ran the code and played the game in the terminal until 8 turns were reached.
+The code printed out 'game over' so I knew the turn counting system was working correctly.

+- Player and computer success messages
+  - This was tested by playing the game to see what would occur upon a correct or incorrect guess given by the user or the computer.

 ## 5. Development Cycle